adamheins/j/README.md

 basenames.
 This is what `j` does.
 I typically remember the basename of the directory I want to visit, just not the path, so this works very well for me.

-When there are multiple directories with the same basename, a curses-based interface is opened to select one from a list.
+When there are multiple directories with the same basename, [fzf](https://github.com/junegunn/fzf) is used to select the desired one.
 The list is ordered by time of last visit, so it is very easy to return to recent directories.
 Overall, I like this process because it is very predictable: I know I'm going to go where I expect.

 I wrote a bit about the development process [here](https://adamheins.com/blog/j-a-directory-navigation-tool).
 This is of